 In accordance with LLCC Board Policy 5.46 and the Illinois Student Optional Disclosure of Private Mental Health Act (the “Act”, 110 ILCS 74), a student’s mental health information is considered private in nature and will not be released to a third party without that student’s prior written consent, unless otherwise provided by other state or federal laws.

 A student who desires to authorize disclosure of certain private mental health information about himself or herself to a designated person for purposes set out in the Act must complete a Student Optional Disclosure of Private Mental Health Information Form.
-This form must be submitted to the director of advising, counseling and career services in Menard Hall, Room 1160 (located off the student services hallway within the LLCC Advising, Counseling and Career Services area).
+This form must be submitted to the director of Student Success in Menard Hall, Room 1160 (located off the student services hallway within the Student Success area).
 The form will remain valid until the student revokes his or her authorization by notifying the College in writing that he or she is withdrawing this authorization.

-In the event that a qualified examiner, who is employed by the College in that capacity, determines that a student poses a clear danger to the student or others, the qualified examiner will immediately contact the director of advising, counseling and career services or his/her designee to determine if that student has completed and provided the College with a Student Optional Disclosure of Private Mental Health Information Form designating a person to whom the College is authorized to disclose this information.
+In the event that a qualified examiner, who is employed by the College in that capacity, determines that a student poses a clear danger to the student or others, the qualified examiner will immediately contact the director of Student Success or his/her designee to determine if that student has completed and provided the College with a Student Optional Disclosure of Private Mental Health Information Form designating a person to whom the College is authorized to disclose this information.

 If the student has filed a Student Optional Disclosure of Private Mental Health Information Form, the qualified examiner shall, as soon as practicable but no more than 24 hours after making the determination described above, attempt to contact and notify the designated person that the qualified examiner has made a determination that the student poses a clear, imminent danger to themselves, or others.
 The College shall document any and all attempts of the qualified examiner to reach the designated person.